keetmagtulis/rasa_chatbot/README.md

-# Chat-Bot
+# E-Commerce Assistant Chat-Bot

 ## Overview

-The Chat-Bot enhances the Intranet Website by providing users with quick answers to frequently asked questions (FAQs) and basic support.
-Built using the Rasa framework, this Chat-Bot is designed to streamline user interactions and provide efficient support.
+This Chat-Bot enhances the Website by providing users with quick answers to frequently asked questions (FAQs) and some inquries about the Website.
+Built using the Rasa framework, this Chat-Bot is designed to streamline user interactions and provide efficient support with the customers.

 ## Features